Premiere of Census Americans, setting a twitter bot to music

 Census Americans has a lot of different voices in it – the protest songs of the labor movement, Rzewski’s piece, Sam Melville, and the dozens of anonymous Americans whose stories are told by Census Americans.
 I’m really happy with it and I hope you like it, too.

-I’m making this score available for free, and you can download it here:
+I’m making this score available for free, and you can download it here, or buy it: